Jayjokeer/RavenPay/README.md

 # Raven-Pay

-A simple fintech API built with Express.js and PostgreSQL.
+A simple fintech API built with Express.js and MySQL.

 ---